getfem/getfem/doc/sphinx/source/project/femdesc.rst

    description of a parallelepiped of dimension ``d``.

-.. cpp:function:: bgeot::convex_product_structure(bgeot::pconvex_structure p1, bgeot::pconv$
+.. cpp:function:: bgeot::convex_product_structure(bgeot::pconvex_structure p1, pconvex_structure p2)

    description of the direct product of ``p1`` and ``p2``.